Guides / Undertones

 • A neutral liner can make the overall look more balanced

-This is one reason lip liner is often used with nude or tricky shades.
+This is one reason lip liner is often used with lighter beige-pink or otherwise tricky shades.